freQniK/mysentinel/README.md

 ```
 $ ./mysentinel.sh help
-MySentinel dVPN v0.1.1 (freQniK)
+MySentinel dVPN v0.2.1 (freQniK)

 Usage: ./mysentinel.sh [options]

 Options:
          list,                         list all available dVPN nodes
+         sub <NODE_ADDRESS> <DEPOSIT>, subscribe to a node with address and deposit amount (in udpvn, i.e., 500000udpvn
          subs,                         list your subscriptions with extra output of Location and Node Name
+         quota <ID>,                   list the quota and data used for subscription ID (found in subs option)
          conn <ID> <NODE_ADDRESS>,     connect to the Node with ID and NODE_ADDRESS
          part,                         disconnect from Sentinel dVPN.
 Note: you may have to ifconfig down <wg_interface> and edit /etc/resolv.conf

-$
+         recover,                      add a wallet from the seed phrase

 ```

 Example output: